Frequently Asked Questions

 Q. Is the application open to only public school students?

-A. No it is open to all schools located in Louisiana and Mississippi.
+A. No. It is open to all schools located in Louisiana or Mississippi.

 Q. I intend to pursue a medical degree.
 Can I receive the Emmy Noether Award?